r-lib/zeallot/README.md

 with much of the same functionality as `%<-%`.
 As the author states, "[they] strongly prefer there to be a `<-` anywhere that there is a modification to the environment."
 If you feel similarly I suggest looking at vadr.
-Unfortunately the vadr package is not on CRAN and will need to be downloaded using `devtools::install_github()`.
+Unfortunately the vadr package is not on CRAN and will need to be installed using `devtools::install_github()`.

 ---